danielberkompas/telephonist/README.md

 - `CallProcessor.process/3` spins off a new process to do the actual call processing for maximum concurrency.
-- The current state of all ongoing calls is stored in the ETS table managed by the `Telephonist.OngoingCalls` process.
+- The current state of all ongoing calls is stored in the ETS table managed by the `Telephonist.OngoingCall` process.
 See its docs for more details.

 ### Subscribing to Events

 Telephonist publishes events via `GenEvent`.
 In fact, `Telephonist.Logger` is simply a subscriber to these events.
 Look there for an example of how to implement your own subscriber.

-This would be useful to add your own logging/debugging system, or to add side-effects which can't be elegantly expressed in the state machine itself.

 ## Other Twilio Libraries